mshibanami/redirect-web/docs/getting-started.md

 > [!NOTE]
 > RegExr shows an error when you don't escape `/` with `\`.
 Although you can escape it, it's not required since Redirect Web uses a different engine by Apple that doesn't require escaping.

 This is not a perfect solution, as it redirects `example.com/hello` to `example.com/hello?layout=desktop&`, which includes an unnecessary `&` at the end of the URL.
-It's not a big deal in general, but if you wish to remove it, you can use **Capture Group Processing**.
+It's not a big deal in general, but if you wish to remove it, you can use *Capturing Group Processing*.

 In conclusion, this is the final output:

 * **Redirect From**: `(https://example.com/[^?]*)((\?(.*))?)` (Regular Expression)
 * **Redirect To**: `$1?layout=desktop$3`
 * **Excluded URL Pattern**: `.*[&?]layout=[^&]*.*` (Regular Expression)
-* **Capture Group Processing**:
+* **Capturing Group Processing**:
     * **Group**: `$3`
     * **Process**: Replace Occurrences
         * **Target**: `\?(.*)`